 Concerns were raised that the application would change the property from a bungalow to a house and that bungalows for the elderly are scarce in the area.
 National planning policy enables homeowners to adapt and extend their property including making an upward extension to their property.
-A shortage of bungalows in the area to meet demand is not relevant to this application.
+A shortage of bungalows in the area to meet demand is not relevant to this application as there are no policies in the Development Plan that seek to resist the loss of bungalows.